-Although Marshal Blucher had maintained his position at Sombref, he still found himself much weakened by the severity of the contest in which he had been engaged, and, as the fourth corps had not arrived, he determined to fall back, and concentrared his army upon Wavre; and he marched in the night after the action was overing, the 17th, at ten o'clock.
+Although Marshal Blucher had maintained his position at Sombref, he still found himself much weakened by the severity of the contest in which he had been engaged, and, as the fourth corps had not arrived, he determined to fall back, and concentrated his army upon Wavre; and he marched in the night after the action was over.

-This movement of the Marshal's rendered necessary a corresponding one on my part; and I retired from the Farm of Quartre Bras upon Genappe, and thence upon Waterloo the next mornder the earl of Uxbridge.
+This movement of the Marshal's rendered necessary a corresponding one on my part; and I retired from the Farm of Quartre Bras upon Genappe, and thence upon Waterloo the next morning, the 17th, at ten o'clock.

 The enemy made no effort to pursue Marshal Blucher.
-On the contrary, a patrole which I sent to Sombres, in the morning, sound all quiet, and the enemy's videttes sell back as the patrole advanced.
-Neither did he attempt to molest our warch to the rear, although made in the middle of the day, excepting by following with a large body.
+On the contrary, a patrole which I sent to Sombref, in the morning, found all quiet, and the enemy's videttes fell back as the patrole advanced.
+Neither did he attempt to molest our march to the rear, although made in the middle of the day, excepting by following with a large body of cavalry (brought from his right) the cavalry under the Earl of Uxbridge.

-This gave, Lord Uxbridge an opportunity of charging them with the 1st Life Guards, upon their debouche from the village of Genappe, upon which occasion his Lordship has declared himself to be well satisfied with that regiment.
+This gave Lord Uxbridge an opportunity of charging them with the 1st Life Guards, upon their debouche from the village of Genappe, upon which operation his Lordship has declared himself to be well satisfied with that regiment.

-The position which I took up, in front of Waterloo, crossed the high roads from Charleroi and Nivelle, and had its right thrown back to a ravine near Merke Braine, which was occupied, and its left extended to a height above the hamlet Ter la Haye, which was likewise occupied.
-In front of the right centre, and near the Nivelle road, we occupied the house and garden of Hougoumont, which covered the return of that stank; and in front of the left centre, we occupied the farm of La Haye Sainte.
-By our left we communicated with Marshal Prince Blucher, at Wavre, through Ohaim; and the Marshal had promised me, that in case we should be attacked, he would support use with one or more corps, as might be necessary.
+The position which I took up, in front of Waterloo, crossed the high roads from Charleroi and Nivelle. and had its right thrown back to a ravine near Merke Braine, which was occupied, and its left extended to a height above the hamlet for la Haye, which was likewise occupied.
+In front of the right centre, and near the Nivelle road, we occupied the house and garden of Hougoumont, which covered the return of that flank; and in front of the left centre, we occupied the farm of La Haye Sainte.
+By our left we communicated with Marshal Prince Blucher, at Wavre, through Ohain: and the Marshal had promised me, that in case we should be attacked, he would support me with one or more corps, as might be necessary.

-The enemy collected his army, with the exception of the third corps, which had been fent to observe Marshal Blucher, on a range of heights in our front in the course of the night of the 17th and yesterday morning; and about ten o'clock he commeneed a furious attack upon our posts at Hougoumont.
-I had occupied that pest with a detachment from General Byng's brigade of Guards, which was in position near its rear: and it was for some time under the command of Lieurenant Colonel Macdonald, and afterwards of Colone!
-Home; and I am happy to add, that it was maintained, throughout the day, with the utmost gallantry by these brave troops, notwithstanding the repeated efforss of large bedies of the enemy to obtain pos-Ission of it.
+The enemy collected his army, with the exception of the third corps, which had been sent to observe Marshal Blucher, on a range of heights in our front in the course of the night of the 17th and yesterday morning; and about ten o'clock he commenced a furious attack upon our post at Hougoumont.
+I had occupied that post with a detachment from General Byng's brigade of Cuards, which was in position near its rear; and it was for some time under the command of Lieutenant Colonel Maclonald, and afterwards of Colonel Home; and I am happy to add, that it was maintained, throughout the day, with the utmost gallantry by these brave troops, notwithstanding the repeated efforts of large bodies of the enemy to obtain possession of it.